+The settlement reflects an analysis of the facts and law applicable to the issues in this case, and takes into account the extensive burdens, complexity, risks and expense of continued litigation.
 The Company has not recorded any liability related to these matters.
-The Company's directors' and officers' insurance policies provide for reimbursement of certain costs and expenses incurred in connection with these lawsuits, including legal and professional fees as well as potential damages awarded, if any, subject to certain policy limits and deductibles.
+The Company's directors' and officers' insurance policies provide for reimbursement of certain costs and expenses incurred in connection with these lawsuits, including legal and professional fees.